bhooraj/covid19updates-india/covid19mythbusters.md

 layout: page
 title: COVID-19 Myth-busters
 ---
-We are excited to present you a illustrated series of COVID-19 myth-busters.
-We will be adding more to this page, so keep this page bookmarked.
+We are excited to present you an illustrated series on COVID-19 myth-busters.
+We will be adding more myth-busters to this page.
+So, bookmark the page and do share it among others.

 Illustrations shared on this page are created by [Ravi Gupta](https://www.ravigupta.me/) and released under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.